June 9, 2010

 the user's choosing, without modification to the content of the material as

-sent or received" or "a provider of online services or network
+" or "a provider of online services or network

-access, or the operator of facilities thereof," further limited to
+access, or the operator of facilities thereof,

 systems that provide "conduit communications", "system caching", "storage